X-School-Academy/feature-driven-development/ai-agile-development.md

 A short, time-boxed development cycle (typically 1–2 weeks).
 A sprint delivers **working software**, not partially completed tasks.

+**AI-Driven Development Requirement:**
+Since we will use AI for coding and humans will only test AI's work from an end-user or QA point of view, each day's tasks must end in something that is testable by a non-technical user or QA.

+For example:

+* Creating a database structure is not testable for a non-technical user, but saving data through the website and verifying that no data is lost is testable.
+* Finishing the "create video" function is not testable, but running a shell command to generate a test video and confirming the output is testable.

+Each day's plan must include: **"How to test or verify the work is correct."**

 ---

 ### **2.4 Sprint Backlog**